FlyingMillennial/sportys-training/Module 1 - Your First Few Hours/Lesson 14 - Engine Start.md

 * Prime engine
     * Fuel pump on
-    * Push in mixture control until flow is 3-5 g/hour
+    * Mixture rich until flow is 3-5 g/hour
-    * Pull mixture back out
+    * Mixture lean
     * Fuel pump off

 * Turn it on